An amazing true story, which I read in the original Palmer Station logbook in 1987...this really happened early in the 1965-66 summer season.

 The door was opened.
 There was a Chilean naval officer in full dress uniform.
 His ship had just anchored in the harbor and they were paying a social call.

 I really didn't believe this story, and at the time I didn't think I'd be able to verify it.
 But after posting it on my website I heard from Jack Cummings in 2001.
-He was the Navy radio operator who wintered in 1965 and was still around in early 1966.
+He was the Navy radio operator who wintered in 1965 and was still around.
 The movie hadn't started yet, and he was in the head (at the southeast end of the station--a room shared with the generators, and the actual facility consisted of a seat over a cutoff 55-gallon drum)--the window had a view of the path to the station, and he saw the officer approaching.
+You can read his version of the story in this blog post, one of many he wrote describing his year at Palmer Station.

-Jack shared the above photo (from his 1965 winter) with the Antarctic Photo Library.
-Visible in it are CSC Thomas Atkins, the cook, HMC Charles Axworthy, medical, and the back of the head of Ohio State glaciologist William Ahmsbrak.
+Jack shared the above photo (from his 1965 winter) with the USAP Antarctic Photo Library (link to original).
+Visible in it are CSC Thomas Atkins, the cook, HMC Charles Axworthy, medical, and the back of the head of Ohio State glaciologist William Ahrnsbrak.